Pekin church group supporting two causes with one project

 According to church administrator Jarilyn Thomas, each mat is made from 500 grocery bags.
 The goal was to make 18 mats.
 A group of about 20 people has been working on the project on Thursday mornings at the church.

 “That was the number the group agreed on,” said Thomas.
-“It’s takes quite a bit of time to make each one, and they still have a few more to do.”
+“It takes quite a bit of time to make each one, and they still have a few more to do.”

 Richmond said that mat-making could be an ongoing project for the group.
-They are eight mats short of the initial goal, but if their undertaking generates enough interest, they could continue making them after the goal has been met.
-The completed mats have been distributed to the Salvation Army, the Tazewell County Veterans Association, and the Pekin Township office, where officials there distribute them to the homeless.
+The women are eight mats short of the initial goal, but if their undertaking generates enough interest, they could continue making them after the goal has been met.
+The completed mats have been distributed to the Salvation Army, the Tazewell County Veterans Association and the Pekin Township office, where officials distribute them to the homeless.
 They not only allow homeless persons who use them to sleep cleaner, but more comfortably.

 “If the Salvation Army’s shelter is overbooked, they use them as cots,” Richmond said.
 “They’re woven on a loom and they’re three layers thick, so they provide some cushioning between the ground and the people who need to use them.”